As a global leader in our field, we are committed to advancing sustainability in our industry across the value chain.

 We also assess their compliance assurance basis.
 For suppliers with less robust foundations, we help them to establish a compliance assurance baseline at an acceptable level.
 Their performance is monitored periodically.
 This process allows us to work with suppliers from developing economies where our engagement offers quality employment opportunities to the local economies.

-- 75% of pallets used at all sites to be reused
+- 75 percent of pallets used at all sites to be reused

-- 95% of paper bags used all sites to be made from recycled paper
+- 95 percent of paper bags used all sites to be made from recycled paper

-- 100% of packaging bags used at all sites to be reused or sent to recycling centers
+- 100 percent of packaging bags used at all sites to be reused or sent to recycling centers

-- 30% reduction in our CO2 emissions from freight
+- 30 percent reduction in our CO2 emissions from freight

 Greenhouse Gas Intensity SO2 Intensity NOx Intensity PM Intensity Energy Recovery